rminehan/scala-basic-training/18_regex/slides.md

 You want to do:

+> We have Zij on the customer support team
+>
+> received a bug report for a customer "boban jones", we dont know his Id
+>
+> database is not clean, names can have multiple whitespaces
+>
+> might contain "   boban   jones    "
+>
-> Find all people with name "boban jones" where there could be boundary whitespace
+> Find customer with name "boban jones" where there could be boundary whitespace
 >
 > or multiple whitespace characters between "boban" and "jones"